JaydenElliott/Branch-It/treevy_backend/src/mysql/README.md

 - Used by API to conduct MySQL operations relevant to the backend such as:
     - Inserting, deleting and updating user details
     - Inserting, deleting and updating treevys
+- Using this, the program should not crash and will always get a return.
+Failures are indicated by either 'none' or 'False'.

 ## util
 - Contains utility values used by the backend to connect and execute commands to mysql.